Advice sheet on Hepatitis B

-It is an infectious illness caused by a virus.
 It can cause inflammation of the liver with jaundice (yellowing of the skin) and dark urine.
 Some people who become infected with Hepatitis B do not get any symptoms.

 Where people show symptoms, these include fever, nausea, abdominal pain or jaundice.
-It can take from 2-6 months from infection for symptoms to appear.
+It can take from two to six months from infection for symptoms to appear.
 The Hepatitis B virus is found in blood and in some body fluids such as saliva and semen.

 The main ways it can be passed from person to person are: